influxdata/influxdb/README.md

 To manually invoke one of the gRPC APIs, use a gRPC CLI client such as [grpcurl](https://github.com/fullstorydev/grpcurl).

 Tonic (the gRPC server library we're using) currently doesn't have support for gRPC reflection, hence you must pass all `.proto` files to your client.
-You can find a conventient `grpcurl` wrapper that does that in the `scripts` directory:
+You can find a convenient `grpcurl` wrapper that does that in the `scripts` directory:

 ```console
 $ ./scripts/grpcurl -plaintext 127.0.0.1:8082 list